 First, if you need to ask yourself this question at all you probably are not well-versed with how to create professional headshots in the first place.
 How good a headshot will turn out depends on how much you know and what you use to create it.
 If any of this is questionable, it is probably better, faster, and cheaper to seek out a professional headshot photographer.

 Most people in need of headshots understand the importance of a good headshot.
+It typically has a direct or indirect influence on you getting jobs, gigs, or customers.
 Therefore, they want them to be the best headshots possible.
 Making a good headshot requires solid expertise in how to use a camera outside of auto-mode.
 It also involves understanding how to use artificial, natural, or both types of lighting in concert.
 The quality of each also matters.
 Not all cameras, lenses, and lights are created equal.
 This expertise is what makes the initial difference between a polished professional-looking photo and, well, one that is not.
 But why does a good headshot matter?

 First, anyone with a smartphone can take a selfie.
 Furthermore, almost all working adults have a smartphone with a camera.
 So, using a smartphone is not the way to stand apart in quality.
 It is the surest way to either stand out lacking in quality or in subconsciously sending the message you do not take your career serious enough to get a professional headshot.

 There is proof that using non-professional headshots can be a surefire way to be passed over for opportunities.
 There are also various psychological factors on why a professional shot is worth it.
 One is that your photo will make a lasting impression in practically no time at all.
 The quality matters, a lot.